davidsilvasmith/bitcoinbulls.net/_posts/2014-07-23-bitcoin-donations-have-fed-100k-meals-to-homeless-people.md

 ![two week BTCJam Returns](/images/bitcoin-donations-have-fed-100k-meals-to-homeless-people.jpg)

-At Coin Congress San Franciso this week I heard Jason King talk about the homeless outreach he is doing in in Florida.
+At Coin Congress San Francisco this week I heard Jason King talk about the homeless outreach he is doing in in Florida.

 His organization, [Sean's Outpost](http://seansoutpost.com/), works with over 400 homeless people in Pensacola Florida.